Few things in the world inspire the fear that a cold shower does.

 Eat watermelon – watermelon flesh combines the two tricks above.
 It’s extremely rich in carotenoid antioxidants, specifically lycopene, which is proven to improve skin tone.
 Like dark chocolate, it increases nitric oxide and blood flow, this time by being rich in citrulline, the precursor to nitric oxide.

 Take vitamin D – perhaps the best supplement for skin tone.
 Zinc is amazing for inflammatory acne and acne overall, but vitamin D supercharges your skin’s appearance and glow more than anything else.
 Explanations could be a reduction in inflammation, or increased formation of the antioxidant superoxide dismutase, which your body uses vitamin D to make.

 One theory is that since vitamin D improves fertility strongly, it might improve skin tone and attractiveness as a natural signal that we’re ready to reproduce and continue the species.
-Best product: Nature’s Plus Garden Vitamin D3.
+Best product: Garden of Life Raw D3 Supplement.

 Breathe correctly – there’s an epidemic right now of people not breathing properly.
 They breathe through their mouths rather than nose, they breather irregularly, or they fail to breathe deeply because of sitting at a desk all day.
 Breathing is so natural that most people never consider it, but breathing through your nose, as opposed to your mouth, is proven to increase blood and oxygen flow to the skin.